Joseph Beuys, "Demokratie ist lustig"

 Trifocals are a pair of glasses that have three regions that correct for near, intermediate, and distance vision.
 The lenses with different focal lengths remind us of what it means to have good vision—being capable of discerning objects visually at a short, medium, and long distance.
 It is plain and simple, but we are not always conscious of our tripartite capacity.
 We rather hold a holistic view (twenty-twenty or not) unless we come to suffer from presbyopia or other clinical problems that demand for this kind of correction.

 Likewise, democratic aspirations, which serve as a critical backdrop against which democratic frustration arises, have different reference points.
-Just like trifocals that offer a three-part compartmentalization of lenses, I shall reduce my considerations to three dimensions of democratic life: communicative, symbolic, and temporal.
-In each of the three dimensions, a particular mode of democratic subjectivity takes shape — citizen-partisan, citizen-sovereign, and citizen-becoming, respectively.
+Just like trifocals that offer a three-part compartmentalization of lenses, I shall reduce my considerations to three dimensions of democratic life: mutual respect, popular sovereignty, and progress.
+In each of the three dimensions — communicative, popular-symbolic, and temporal — a particular mode of democratic subjectivity takes shape — citizen-partisan, citizen-sovereign, and citizen-becoming, respectively.